Pyleks/Milestone-Project-3/README.md

 This page also shows the star rating for all recipe

 #### Home Page (Registered/logged in)
-After logging out, a few new features apper, the header will now show Logout and your username, which leads to your own profile page, a new button on the right side of the screen appears allowing you to add a recipe if you so want to. this do not obstruct the view of the recipes itself.
+After logging in, a few new features appear, the header will now show Logout and your username, which leads to your own profile page, a new button next to the filter to add a new recipe, originally this button was a circle on the right side, but was reported to be overseen too easily.
+This do not obstruct the view of the recipes itself.

 #### Recipe Page (visitor)
 On this page you can view the entire recipe, author, date added or updated, as well the image of the recipe.